Into the Attic:

 I write, therefore I am.

-In eleventh grade, a class called “Literary Existentialism” changed my life as I read numerous books highlighting the absurdity of life, with characters trying to forge their way despite various, often random, struggles.
+It’s true.
+From an early age, I have turned to writing to figure out what I’m thinking and feeling, as a way of recording minor observations as well as epiphanies.
+In eleventh grade, a class called “Literary Existentialism” changed me forever as I read numerous books highlighting the absurdity of life, with characters trying to forge their way despite various, often random, struggles.
 Perhaps this is why I am drawn to the absurd, ironic, and tragic-comic.